Kaichung862/mist4610_project1_group5/README.md

 Database name: ha_group5_crn71552

-The diagram above shows the teh different criteria that each query matches.
+The diagram above shows the different criteria that each query matches.
 Each element dictates the complexity of the query.
 Each query can be called via CALL TP_Qx(); where X is the query number.